 1. Quality Measures.
-For State Fiscal Year (SFY) 2017 and SFY 2018, specific measures are designated for use in the Pay-for-Performance (P4P) Incentive System (see Appendix O, Pay-for-Performance (P4P)).
+For State Fiscal Year (SFY) SFY 2018, specific measures are designated for use in the Pay-for-Performance (P4P) Incentive System (see Appendix O, Pay-for-Performance (P4P)).
 For these measures, performance exceeding the Minimum Performance Standard may result in the receipt of financial incentives for participating MCPs.
 For the remaining measures that include a Minimum Performance Standard, failure to meet a standard will result in the assessment of a noncompliance penalty (see Appendix N).

-For SFY 2019, specific measures are designated for use in the Quality Based Assignment and Quality Withhold Incentive Systems (see Appendix O).
+For SFY 2019 and SFY 2020, specific measures are designated for use in the Quality Based Assignment and Quality Withhold Incentive Systems (see Appendix O).
 For these measures, results will be used in determining the award of incentives for participating MCPs.
 For the measures that include a Minimum Performance Standard, failure to meet a standard will result in the assessment of a noncompliance penalty (see Appendix N).

 The MCP is evaluated on each measure using statewide results that include all regions in which the MCP has membership.
 Performance results will be used to assess the quality of care provided by the MCP to the managed care population, and may be used for federal reporting and ODM public reporting purposes (e.g., MCP report cards).
 Results for each measure are calculated per MCP and include all of the MCP's Ohio Medicaid members who meet the criteria specified by the methodology for the given measure.
 MCP performance is assessed using ODM calculated performance measurement data for the CHIPRA, AHRQ, and AMA/PCPI measures; NCQA calculated summary rates for the HEDIS/CAHPS survey measures; and MCP self-reported, audited HEDIS data for the NCQA HEDIS measures listed in Table 1 below.
-The ODM methodology for the CHIPRA, AHRQ, and AMA/PCPI measures in Table 1 are calculated in accordance with NCQA's Volume 2: Technical Specifications and NCQA's Volume 3: Specifications for Survey Measures, respectively.
+The ODM methodology for the CHIPRA, AHRQ, and AMA/PCPI measures in Table 1 is posted, upon publication, to the Medicaid Managed Care Program page of the ODM website.
+The HEDIS measures and HEDIS/CAHPS survey measures in Table 1 are calculated in accordance with NCQA's Volume 2: Technical Specifications and NCQA's Volume 3: Specifications for Survey Measures, respectively.
 The previous calendar year is the standard measurement year for HEDIS data.

 Measures, Measurement Sets, Standards, and Measurement Years.
-The measures, accompanying Minimum Performance Standards, and measurement years for the SFY 2017, SFY 2018, and SFY 2019 contract periods are listed in Table 1 below.
+The measures, accompanying Minimum Performance Standards, and measurement years for the SFY 2018, SFY 2019, and SFY 2020 contract periods are listed in Table 1 below.
 The measurement set associated with each measure is also provided.
 The measures used in the Pay for Performance (P4P) Incentive System are denoted with an asterisk (\) in the respective Minimum Performance Standard columns and the standard is bolded.
 The measures used in the Quality Based Assignment and Quality Withhold Incentive Systems each year are denoted with a QBA or QW in the respective Minimum Performance Standard columns.
 No standard will be established or compliance assessed for measures designated 'reporting only' for the corresponding year.
 Minimum performance standards will be established for the subsequent SFY for Reporting Only measures denoted with a double asterisk (Reporting Only \\).

 Table 1.
-SFY 2017, SFY 2018 and SFY 2019 Performance Measures, Measurements Sets, Standards, and Measurement Years.
+SFY 2018, SFY 2019 and SFY 2020 Performance Measures, Measurements Sets, Standards, and Measurement Years.